IlyaZinkovich/ilyazinkovich.github.io/_posts/2019/feb/2019-02-08-dynamic-configuration.md

 - **candidateFilter** that was developed today and should be switched on and off with a feature toggle and finally replace the prodFilter;
 - **awesomeFilter** which is an experimental filter that targets a specific client group according to A/B test configuration based on the client id.

-Additionally, somebody who integrated Prometheus into our service added a counter that's incremented if no cars are presented to the clients and hid this change behind a toggle as well.
+Additionally, somebody who integrated Prometheus into our service added a counter that's incremented if no cars are presented.

 {% gist e29341606c2106bb4871bc6bdf938794 %}